The floor plan must be prepared on Plan form 1 or Plan Form 2 in accordance with schedules 10 and 12 of the Lodgment Rules.

 In the event a Council contacts NSW LRS post registration of Strata Plan asserting that the Planning Authority guidelines have not been complied with, NSW LRS will direct the Planning Authority to contact the Building Professional Board with their concerns.

-To ensure clarity all lettering on strata plan form 2 should have a minimum height of 2.5 mm.
+To ensure clarity all lettering on strata Plan Form 1 or Plan Form 2 should have a minimum height of 2.5 mm.